bracesoftware/DETUtils-Old/d_properties.md

 ### Property debugging
 ------------------------------------------
-- Whenever *CreateCustomInterior* is called, it automatically sends debug messages in the console.
+- Whenever *Property_CreateEntrance* is called, it automatically sends debug messages in the console.

 ### Property callbacks
 ------------------------------------------